classico-trad-ecletico/comparative-histories/chapter.md

 Dispelling the belief in a universal standard for assessing different cultures was one major contribution of critical history.
 Kostof's textbooks were still tentative in this respect.
-The Cypriot architectural historian Panayiota @pyla:1999historicizing52 [218-219] pointed out that Kostof still used "Renaissance architecture as a yardstick" against which to assess other building cultures, and that he showed little interest in those where interaction
+The Cypriot architectural historian @pyla:1999historicizing52 [218-219] pointed out that Kostof still used "Renaissance architecture as a yardstick" against which to assess other building cultures, and that he showed little interest in those where interaction